andrew-winter/public-well/README.md

 # public-well
-Some R scripts I wrote when I first started learning to code-- aiming towards public wellness
+Very basic R scripts from when I first started coding-- public wellness

 None of these were big projects.
 I was just trying to learn R by writing R code.